 Why Do People Dump Their Fish?

-One more reason may be that the fish is exhibiting signs of being sick and the owner wishes to be rid of it.
+- The fish is ill: One more reason may be that the fish is exhibiting signs of being sick, and the owner wishes to be rid of it.
 This is probably the most dangerous time to ever consider aquarium dumping because of the effects this ill fish could have on the population of healthy fish already present in the lake or stream.

 Aquarium owners and those who keep fish as pets are advised to never dump fish for any reason.
 This includes flushing them down a toilet.
 We might have heard the jokes about flushing goldie, but that is never a good idea.
 A sick fish can introduce harmful elements like the disease itself that it was affected by or harmful parasites into the water and who wants to use a toilet knowing these are in the water?
 I know the thought of that creeps me out!